Luwey-Silva/Wochenberichtapp-version-3/README.md

     - make first login window
         - input + labels
     - remember the values given
-      - transfer obect to pass along

     - go to main page

- - figure out db model we want to aim for
-   - ????
+ - use real db

- - figure out "tables" window
-   - too big
-   - but a lot of values
  - Just the Fields User_stunden and User_beschreibung may be empty

-### long term maybe
+### plans
- - connect/save to real db(?mysql in xamp?)
+   - renfoce code base
+     - find a convention and apply it
+     - use local db
+   - use flask to make a frontend
+     - make FE
+     - structure project to fit the BE/FR acthitecure
+     -

+    buid a very robus application(it should take medium-hard effor to break) tests

+    make impressive website
+       frontend
+       resistant to load
+       fast(max 1/5s)
+       chalnges:
+       solid code

+	make it run on server
+		maintaining server
+		have db on server
+		make databse secure
+		"just make it work bro"
+		how to download file?

+	2 routes:
+		make it local host with xampp db and create filled file (?exel?, word, pdf)

+		make it run on server and have luwey deal with the shitstorm dokcerise it(doker or ???kuberneits???)
+				docker + scripts
+                server side anoyences